About This Komaj Recipe

 Persian Date Bread with Turmeric and Cumin (Komaj)

-A staple in Iranian cuisine and culture, Komaj or Persian Date Bread are adorable little rolls flavoured with turmeric and cumin seeds with a fudgy date and cardamom filling.
+A staple in Iranian cuisine and culture, Komaj or Persian Date Bread are adorable little rolls flavored with turmeric and cumin seeds with a fudgy date and cardamom filling.
 Perfect to accompany dinners and a wonderful sweet treat to be enjoyed with tea in the afternoon.

-Yield: 6 Buns
+Yield: 6 buns

 To toast the cumin seeds, heat a dry skillet over medium heat and tumble in the seeds for 2-3 minutes until fragrant.